-To meet the executive vehicle standards the initial retail value will be in excess of £45,000 at the point of registration.
-Executive people carriers will have an initial retail value in excess of £30,000.
+To meet the executive vehicle standards the initial basic retail value will be in excess of £45,000 at the point of registration.
+Executive people carriers will have an initial basic retail value in excess of £30,000.
+(Basic initial retail value is the basic cost of the vehicle before any extra features are added).
 The vehicle must be in pristine condition.
 Pristine means that there are no defects, dents or blemishes to the external bodywork or the internal trim and seating.
 The vehicle should be in, as near as possible, perfect condition.